-FORWARD-LOOKING INFORMATION
+CAUTIONARY STATEMENT CONCERNING FORWARD-LOOKING STATEMENTS

-We make forward-looking statements in this Annual Report on Form 10-K within the meaning of Section 27A of the Securities Act of 1933, as amended (the "Securities Act"), and Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
+We make forward-looking statements in this Annual Report on Form 10-K within the meaning of the Private Securities Litigation Reform Act of 1995 (set forth in Section 27A of the Securities Act of 1933, as amended (the "Securities Act"), and Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act")).
 For these statements, we claim the protections of the safe harbor for forward-looking statements contained in such Sections.
 Forward-looking statements are subject to substantial risks and uncertainties, many of which are difficult to predict and are generally beyond our control.
 These forward-looking statements include information about possible or assumed future results of our business, financial condition, liquidity, results of operations, plans and objectives.
-When we use the words "believe," "expect," "anticipate," "estimate," "plan," "continue," "intend," "should," "would," "may," "potential" or the negative of these terms or other comparable terminology, we intend to identify forward-looking statements.
+When we use the words "believe," "expect," "anticipate," "estimate," "plan," "continue," "intend," "should," "could," "would," "may," "potential" or the negative of these terms or other comparable terminology, we intend to identify forward-looking statements.
+Forward-looking statements involve numerous risks and uncertainties.
+Our actual results may differ materially from our beliefs, expectations, estimates and projections and, consequently, you should not rely on these forward-looking statements as predictions of future events.
 Statements regarding the following subjects, among others, may be forward-looking:

-- the Company's investment objectives and business strategy; - the Company's ability to raise capital through the sale of its equity and debt securities and to invest the net proceeds of any such offering in the target assets, if any, identified at the time of the offering; - the Company's ability to obtain future financing arrangements and refinance existing financing arrangements as they mature; - the Company's expected leverage; - the Company's expected investments and the timing thereof; - the Company's ability to acquire servicing-related assets and mortgage and real estate-related securities; - estimates and statements relating to, and the Company's ability to make, future distributions to holders of the Company's securities; - the Company's ability to compete in the marketplace; - market, industry and economic trends; - recent market developments and actions taken and to be taken by the U.S. Government, the U.S. Treasury and the Board of Governors of the Federal Reserve System, Fannie Mae, Freddie Mac, Ginnie Mae and the U.S. Securities and Exchange Commission ("SEC"); - mortgage loan modification programs and future legislative actions; - the Company's ability to maintain its qualification as a REIT under the Internal Revenue Code of 1986, as amended (the "Code"), and limitations on the Company's business due to compliance with requirements for maintaining its qualification as a REIT under the Code; - the Company's ability to maintain its exclusion from regulation as an investment company under the Investment Company Act of 1940, as amended (the "Investment Company Act"); - projected capital and operating expenditures; - availability of qualified personnel; and - projected prepayment and/or default rates.
+- the Company's investment objectives and business strategy; - the Company's ability to raise capital through the sale of its equity and debt securities and to invest the net proceeds of any such offering in the target assets, if any, identified at the time of the offering; - · the Company's ability to obtain future financing arrangements and refinance existing financing arrangements as they mature; - the Company's expected leverage; - the Company's expected investments and the timing thereof; - the Company's ability to acquire Servicing Related Assets and mortgage and real estate-related securities; - · estimates and statements relating to, and the Company's ability to make, future distributions to holders of the Company's securities; - the Company's ability to compete in the marketplace; - market, industry and economic trends; - recent market developments and actions taken and to be taken by the U.S. Government, the U.S. Treasury and the Board of Governors of the Federal Reserve System, Fannie Mae, Freddie Mac, Ginnie Mae and the U.S. Securities and Exchange Commission ("SEC"); - mortgage loan modification programs and future legislative actions; - the Company's ability and the ability of CHMI Sub-REIT, Inc. (the "Sub-REIT") to qualify and maintain qualifications as REITs under the Internal Revenue Code of 1986, as amended (the "Code"), and limitations on the Company's business due to compliance with requirements for maintaining such qualifications as REITs under the Code; - the Company's ability to maintain its exclusion from regulation as an investment company under the Investment Company Act of 1940, as amended (the "Investment Company Act"); - projected capital and operating expenditures; - availability of qualified personnel; and - projected prepayment and/or default rates.

 The Company's beliefs, assumptions and expectations can change as a result of many possible events or factors, not all of which are known to it or are within its control.
 If any such change occurs, the Company's business, financial condition, liquidity and results of operations may vary materially from those expressed in, or implied by, the Company's forward-looking statements.
-These risks, along with, among others, the following factors, could cause actual results to vary from the Company's forward-looking statements:
+Important factors, among others, that may cause the Company's actual results, performance, liquidity or achievements to differ materially from those expressed or implied by the Company's forward-looking statements include: